anish19/bslider/README.md

 Documentation available at http://karun012.github.io/bslider/

-_Note: This is a pre release.
-A minimized production version will be availabe on or before September 30th_

 ##Getting Started
 Refer to the documentation.
 It's got everything you need to get going.
 All you need to do is to extend Backbone.Slider, add